St. John's student-athletes served hot meals and worked in the kitchen as part of St. John's Bread and Life's

 Kathy Meehan was appointed Interim Athletics Director on August 1, 2016.
-She has served as the Associate Vice President for Athletics in June 2001.
+She has served as the Associate Vice President for Athletics since June 2001.
 Meehan is in her 40th year of service at the University, dating back to her days as a women's basketball student-athlete in the early 1970s.

 As Associate Vice President for Athletics and Senior Woman Administrator (SWA), Meehan oversees Internal Relations, Title IX compliance, human resources, strategic planning and enforcement of the student-athlete Code of Conduct.
 She is the sports administrator for the Red Storm women's basketball, men's tennis, women's tennis, softball and volleyball teams.
 Meehan was the driving force behind the development of the Community Service Program and the LifeSkills program (now Student Development) at the University for all student-athletes.